 A home inspection contingency is a clause in a real estate purchase agreement that allows the buyer to have their offer contingent upon the results of a professional inspection.
 If the inspector finds any major issues with the property, the buyer can renegotiate or cancel their offer without penalty.

-An inspection contingency also gives buyers peace of mind that any issues found in the inspection will be addressed before closing on the home.
+A home inspection contingency also gives a buyer peace of mind that any issues found will be addressed before closing on the home.
 It is important to note that some states have laws governing home inspection contingencies, so it is best to speak with a real estate professional in your area for more information.

 Why is a Home Inspection Important?